 Choose from real players in an online draft to create your fantasy team.
-All fantasy players' real-game statistics are compared to see whose has done the best.
+All fantasy players’ real-game statistics are compared to see who has done the best.

 You can track how your fantasy team is doing using websites or mobile apps.
 You can join public leagues or leagues with friends to compete against only people you know.

 It can take a long time to really master the game of chess, but learning the basic strategies of observation, planning, and judging your opponent’s skill can be adopted quickly.

 It is a satisfying game once you get the hang of it and you will enjoy exercising your brain while you play.
 Also, you can apply these skills to your real life.

 Chess sets are a cheap hobby and you can get technique guides in print and online for free.

 You don’t have to travel to France or Napa Valley to learn about wines and enjoy wine tasting.

 You can become a connoisseur in your own home or when you go out to dinner by trying different wines and learning to recognize the complexities of each variety.